Wait, What Happened To "Bachelorette: After The Final Rose"?

 Advertisement

 However, host Chris Harrison did want viewers to learn what Tayshia got up to post-filming.
 "Bachelor Nation will see where Tayshia is from the end of production until now," he promised in an interview with Variety.
+Unfortunately, after Zac Clark proposed to Tayshia and she accepted, we got a Matt James Bachelor promo... and that was it.

 He added that Clare Crawley and Dale Moss would not be returning for another update during that same time.
 "I think their updates are kind of done because you know where they are," Harrison said.
 "There really isn't anything to update.
 Now, you just see them on social media.
 They're doing great."
 Clare and Dale also already got to do their own in-person taped update following their initial exit from the show.

 The same setup apparently isn't the cards for Tayshia, and that's likely because the show has been making things happen on a moment to moment basis.
 There almost wasn't even a Men Tell All.

 At the end of October, Harrison told Entertainment Tonight that he was unsure if they could safely bring all the men together for a reunion.
 "We want to deliver that for everybody," he said.
 "I can't promise anything, but we are desperately trying to pull something together."
 In the end, they did pull off a smaller Men Tell All with just the most talked-about contestants who were all seated far apart to allow for social distancing.
 According to The Hollywood Reporter, the contestants also had to undergo another quarantine and testing to participate in the reunion, so perhaps it wasn't possible to safely have the ATFR in the same way.
 Maybe Tayshia, Zac Clark, Ben Smith, Ivan Hall, and/or Harrison couldn't or didn't want to quarantine and get tested for a one hour taped update.